jonas-vriend/fs_project/README.md

 Note: the `-m` is significant because it allows the backend.app directory to me recognized as a module/package.
 Without this, fs_app would be seen as a stand-alone scripy and the important would break.

 Note: `run.py` is where you will run anything in the backend.
 Modify this function with the desired tasks and execute with the command above.

+## Things Jonas Changed:
+moved get_x_coords from utils and put it in OcrProcessor.
+Get_x_coords now detects columns by itself and is called BEFORE preprocess text instead of at the end.
+This allows you to consider the value's x position when building rawline objects.

+added get_x_coords into the processor() function

+Moved some logic from build_fs to preprocess_text.
+Edge cases exist where numbers at the end of labels are captured by the regex as values.
+I was handling this in build_fs but this is more of a preprocess text step so it was added to preprocess text

+Cast values as floats instead of ints in build_fs since values with decimal places were getting treated as 0s.